 She is a frequent partner in chamber ensembles, such as Trio Aporia, which specialises in contemporary and baroque music on period instruments, and Keynote + with Kate Ryder (prepared piano).
 Through her innovative performances, she aims to bring the harpsichord to a wider public, and to combine repertoire in ways that engage and challenge her audiences."Her progressive spirit and comprehensive technique have inspired composers to forge new parameters and sound worlds for the harpsichord with works of unprecedented musical and technological scope" (Harpsichord & Fortepiano).

-Recent recordings include: 'The Oriental Miscellany' SIGD415; works with electronics WIRED (NMC); Three Windows (Dark Energy Music), with Mark Wingfield (electric guitar) and Iain Ballamy (sax); Berio's 'Rounds' (mode), New York Times pick of the year, awarded the Preis der Deutschen Schallplatten Kritik; electroacoustic works by Simon Emmerson (Sargasso).
+Other recordings include: 'The Oriental Miscellany' SIGD415, awarded the Preis der Deutschen Schallplatted Kritik for keyboard, works by British composers with electronics WIRED (NMC), ZOJI (MoonJune) with Mark Wingfield (electric guitar) and Adriano Adewale (percussion), Three Windows (DEM) with Mark Wingfield and Iain Ballamy (sax), Berio's 'Rounds' (mode), New York Times pick of the year, awarded the Preis der Deutschen Schallplatten Kritik, electroacoustic works by Simon Emmerson (Sargasso).
+See more details and full list under CDs in Info/Text.
 Jane has compiled and edited two issues of Contemporary Music Review on the performance of new music for harpsichord.

 Jane received a British Council scholarship to study harpsichord with Ton Koopman at the Amsterdam Conservatory.
-She is Professor of harpsichord at the Royal College of Music, and Turner Sims Fellow at the University of Southampton.
-She was recently artist in residence and King's College London, supported by the Leverhulme Trust.
+She is Professor of harpsichord at the Royal College of Music, and until recently Turner Sims Fellow at the University of Southampton and artist in residence and King's College London, supported by the Leverhulme Trust.
 She is an Honorary Fellow of Dartington College of Arts, and an Honorary Member of the Royal College of Music.

 "The Sorceress of the harpsichord" (Radio Times)